firedrakeproject/firedrake/docs/source/point-evaluation.rst

 Any set of points with associated data in our domain can be expressed as a P0DG function on a :func:`~.VertexOnlyMesh`.
-The recommended way to import data from an external source is via the :py:attr:`~.MeshGeometry.input_ordering`
+The recommended way to import data from an external source is via the :py:attr:`~.VertexOnlyMeshTopology.input_ordering`
-method: this produces another vertex-only mesh which has points in the order and MPI rank that they were specified when first creating the original vertex-only mesh.
+property: this produces another vertex-only mesh which has points in the order and MPI rank that they were specified when first creating the original vertex-only mesh.
 For example: